 Grassroots Startup Barriers Identifying Ways to Support Rural Startups

-In Entrepreneurship, Insights, Outside Help
+In Diversity, Equity & Inclusion, Entrepreneurship, Insights, Outside Help

 My researches into community supported business and running rural development workshops have reinforced my observation of what may be getting in the way of grassroots startup in rural communities and small towns across the United States.